jschaf/mccc/battle/hammelburg.md

 tanks and 3 M4 Sherman assault guns and 15 halftracks.
-While reorganinzing, Baum ordered the gas siphoned from 8 halftracks and then a thermite grenade placed in the fuel tank. [@CPTSheldonL.Thompson1945, page 18,19]
+While reorganinzing, Baum ordered the gas siphoned from 8 halftracks and then a thermite grenade placed in the fuel tank. [@Sheld1948OperationsTask, 18,19]

 Unbeknownst to Baum, Hill 427 was a tank gunnery range for the Hoepple's anti-tank course.
 During the night, Hoepple's OCS cadets moved within 50 meters of the American positions, supported by 5 Tiger tanks.
 Koehl maneuvered his *jagermeister's* into postion.
-At 0810, as Task Force Baum was preparing to depart, the ambush commenced.
+At 0810, as Task Force Baum was preparing to depart, the ambush commenced. [@Inge2002HammelburgRaid, 7]  With Koehl's 8?
-With Koehl's 8? *Jagermeister's*, the 5 Tiger tanks and the 40-70 panzerfausts, the battle last only 25 minutes.
+*Jagermeister's*, the 5 Tiger tanks and the 40-70 panzerfausts, the battle last only 25 minutes.
 At 0835, Baum told the group to escape and evade in groups of three or four and make for American lines.
 Only ?? made it back.

 <!-- Analysis -->